Ed Berger: Author and editor

 In 1979, Berger contributed to his first published monograph, working with Charles Nanry on the book The Jazz Text (New York: Van Nostrand, 1979).
-He wrote biographical sketches of a number of major jazz figures and also authored the chapter "A Student's Guide to Jazz Research."
+He wrote biographical sketches of a number of major jazz figures and also authored the chapter "A Student's Guide to Jazz Research".
 In 1982, in collaboration with Morroe Berger and James Patrick, Berger published the two volume biography and discography Benny Carter: A Life in American Music (Metuchen, NJ: Scarecrow Press, 1982).
 Berger wrote portions of the biography, authored the entirety of volume two which is an annotated discography of Carter, and, after Morroe Berger's death in 1981, edited the work and saw it through publication.
 He updated and expanded both volumes for a second edition published in 2002.

 In 1990, Berger collaborated with Teddy Reig to publish Reig's autobiography Reminiscing in Tempo: The Life and Times of a Jazz Hustler (Metuchen, NJ: Scarecrow Press, 1990), and in 1993 he wrote and compiled the monograph Bassically Speaking: An Oral History of George Duvivier (Metuchen, NJ: Scarecrow Press, 1993).
 Berger's final book, Softly, With Feeling: Joe Wilder and the Breaking of Barriers in American Music (Philadelphia: Temple University Press, 2014), received the Association for Recorded Sound Collections' 2015 Award for Best Historical Research in Recorded Jazz.

 In addition to his books, Berger authored more than fifty book chapters, articles, and book reviews on jazz history and discography.
 He also authored over sixty sets of liner notes and concert notes for various jazz recordings and performances.

-Berger was also an accomplished editor, serving as the co-editor for the series Scarecrow Press Studies in Jazz from 1982–2010, during which time he solicited, evaluated, and edited more than seventy monographs covering jazz biography, discography, musicology, and history.
-From 1987–2017 Berger co-edited the peer-reviewed Journal of Jazz Studies/Annual Review of Jazz Studies, which in 2011 became an online, open-access publication.
+Berger was also an accomplished editor, serving as the co-editor for the series Scarecrow Press Studies in Jazz from 1982 to 2010, during which time he solicited, evaluated, and edited more than seventy monographs covering jazz biography, discography, musicology, and history.
+From 1987 to 2017 Berger co-edited the peer-reviewed Journal of Jazz Studies/Annual Review of Jazz Studies, which in 2011 became an online, open-access publication.

 Loren Schoenberg, one of the many writers whose work Berger edited, summarized their interaction: “I was honored to be among the many authors that Ed lent his editorial expertise to.
 His patience, expertise, and especially his humor managed to bring out things that I would never have thought of his without his instigation.
 He was truly a master at helping others express themselves.”